 Oakshire Public House crafts small batch pilot brews with an experimental "Sun Made Fruit Fusions" that range from prickly pear mango to this season's kiwi strawberry.
 These fun beers don't last, so get them while the sun is still shining.

 Before you fully turn your attention to fall beers, pause and savor the last tastes of summer at Alesong Brewing & Blending.
 Their “Stonefruit Symphony”, a sour ale aged in French oak barrels and packed with peaches and nectarines, was the only Eugene area beer to win a medal at the 2021 Great American Beer Festival.
 Alesong brought home the Gold Medal in the Belgian Fruit Beer category for that release — so make sure you grab a bottle before they are gone!
 With this award, Alesong has medaled at the Great American Beer Fest for six years in a row, putting them in the top ten longest winning streaks in the country.

 September and October are the time for celebrating craft beer.
 Lift a frothy mug to the season with these tributes.
-Many of the pubs get into the spirit too, like the Bier Stein Bottleshop and Pub.
+Many of the local pubs get into the spirit too.

 With almost half of the world's hops grown right here in the Pacific Northwest, fresh local hops are a celebrated ingredient.
 Local brewers are proud of their small batch, locally-sourced hop-forward beer.

 "Fresh Hop Watershed" and "Hop Harvest 2023" at Oakshire Public House

 Oakshire's "Fresh Hop Watershed" is freshly picked Centennial and Simcoe hops from Coleman Agriculture that are blended with Oakshire's flagship Watershed IPA base; this resulted in notes of grapefruit, citrus and pine notes.